drbitboy/Tycho2_SQLite_RTree/gaia/README.md

 #### N.B. the R-Tree schema does not include the third dimension, range, implicit in the the three-dimensional nature of the Gaia dataset.

 The heavy DB is gaia_heavy.sqlite3, and contains error and correlation data.
 As noted above it does not need to be present to use the light DB.
-Also, retrieving the heavy data will require a separate query as it is in a separate DB; this may be wrong and it appears the SQLite3 ATTACH statement may provide a way to do JOINs across multiple DBs.

 ----
 ### SQLite3 schema